 The SONHS is located on the Coral Gables Campus.
 The four-story, Jerusalem-stone and stucco M. Christine Schwartz Center for Nursing and Health Studies opened in Fall 2006.
 The building features classrooms and clinical practice labs, conference rooms, a computer lab, and a simulation academy, all equipped with the latest technology.
 The spacious 53,000 square foot facility supports the work of more than 40 nurse-scientists and clinical educators, as well as approximately 1,100 undergraduate and graduate students enrolled in the SONHS’ health science, nursing, and public health programs.

-In Fall 2015, SONHS broke ground on the new, state-of-the-art, 41,000 square foot, 5 story Simulation Hospital.
-The Simulation Hospital is projected to open on the Coral Gables Campus in Summer 2017.
-It is a one-of-a-kind facility as it is one of the first education-dedicated simulation facilities located on a college campus.
-This new facility will use the latest simulation technology to provide SONHS students with the highest-quality healthcare education through a variety of simulated clinical environments.
-It will also provide opportunities for public health-related simulation experiences and create ample opportunities for inter-professional education (IPE).
+In Fall 2017, the SONHS opened the new, state-of-the-art, 41,000 square foot, 5 story Simulation Hospital.
+The Simulation Hospital is a one-of-a-kind facility, as it is one of the first education-dedicated simulation facilities located on a college campus.
+This new facility uses the latest simulation technology to provide SONHS students with the highest-quality healthcare education through a variety of simulated clinical environments.
+It also provides opportunities for public health-related simulation experiences and creates ample opportunities for inter-professional education (IPE).

 Clinical experiences are offered in a variety of hospitals and health-related agencies in the community, including the University of Miami Hospital, Jackson Health System, Sylvester Comprehensive Cancer Center, Nicklaus Children's Hospital, and approximately 170 other community partners.